2022 New South Wales Rugby League season

-The New South Wales Rugby League is administering several competitions during the 2022 rugby league season in Australia.
+The New South Wales Rugby League administered several competitions during the 2022 rugby league season in Australia.

 Knock-On Effect New South Wales Cup

-The 2022 season of the Knock-On Effect New South Wales Cup commenced on the weekend of 12-13 March, 2022.
+The 2022 season of the Knock-On Effect New South Wales Cup commenced on the weekend of 12–13 March 2022.
 Teams played 24 regular competition rounds, with the top five teams qualifying for the final series in September.

 Penrith Panthers won the 2022 NSW Cup grand final, defeating Canterbury-Bankstown Bulldogs 29–22 at CommBank Stadium to take their fourth premiership in this competition.

 Teams

 There are 12 teams competing in the 2022 NSW Cup.

 Ladder

-The New South Rugby League website maintains a competition ladder and Fixures List (draw) for the New South Wales Cup.
+The New South Rugby League website maintains a competition ladder and Fixtures List (draw) for the New South Wales Cup.
 The website, League Unlimited, also maintain a Ladder for the NSW Cup.